MIT-Emerging-Talent/ET6-CDSP-group-20-repo/4_data_analysis/README.md

 digital relationships.
-Our analysis demonstrates that the gap between these innate expectations and the current reality of algorithmic capabilities is the primary, unique, and most emotionally charged driver of user dissatisfaction in the rapidly growing world of mental health chatbots.
+Our analysis demonstrates that the gap between these innate expectations and the current reality of algorithmic capabilities is the primary, unique, and most emotionally charged driver of user dissatisfaction in the rapidly growing world of mental health chat-bots.